esteinig/scrubby/README.md

 ## Dependencies

 `Scrubby` wraps or implements the following libraries and tools.
-If using `Scrubby` in publications, please cite:
+If you are using `Scrubby` for publication, please cite:

 * [`niffler`](https://github.com/luizirber/niffler)
 * [`needletail`](https://github.com/onecodex/needletail)